ishine/SpectralResonance/README.md

-# LuaJIT-Analysis
+# Couatl
-Analysis
+Spectrum Skywalker

+# There are two kinds of sounds
+* That which is real and physics
+* That which is imaginary and is or is not physics

+# If it is imaginary yet you hear it
+* Then it has to be physics somehow

-# Spectrum Codes
+# FFTW
-* Fourier FFT
+* Essentail Fourier Maths
-* Phase Vocoder
-* Vocoder filters
+* All the algorithms of the fouriers

-# Qm-Dsp
+# AudioFFT
-* a real pita to build it but has all the things like aubio
+* FFTW Real fft
+* FFTW Convolution

 # Essentia
-* Alot of algorithms
+* use it to make the spectral algorithms

 # Loris
-* Both analyzer and synthesizer that does spectral morphing
+* use it to morph sounds

-# Marsyas
+# CSound
-* Has alot of algorithms for everything
+* has alot of algorithms for making sounds

-# Loudia
-* Has alot of algorithms but I can't build it

-# openBliSSART
-* Can do source seperate

-# opensmile
+# Octave
-* does all the feature extraction math for machine learners
+* MATrix LABoratory Compatible

+# There alot of others codes
+* I find them and collect them